 - Salt and pepper

-1. Cut the chicken up into around six pieces, or buy it pre-cut.
-Do not use the whole chicken carcass in the Waterzooi.
+1. Cut the whole chicken up into around six pieces, or buy it pre-cut.
+Do not put the whole chicken carcass in its entirety the Waterzooi.

 3. Next, peel the carrots and prep the celery by peeling away any of the thicker strings.
 Cut these into juliennes – long thin strips.